 NB: Your Artwork Files

-Please Note: if you have checked the box on your online order - 'Please check our artwork before printing'.
+Please Note: if you have checked the box on your online order - 'Please review our artwork before printing'.
 This is not a guarantee that your artwork is 100% correct.
 This is a basic service and a quick review to assist you only.
-If we see an error we will advise you and a fee of R95.00 may be applicable (see our T&C's - Our Additional Charges - Artwork).
+If we see an error we will advise you and a fee may be applicable (see our T&C's - Our Additional Charges - Artwork).
 It is your responsibility to ensure all our guidelines are followed.
-These are provided freely and available for you to review, as contained above on our website.
+These are provided freely and available for you to review, as contained above in both an overview and as a pdf download.
 Alternatively contact us directly and we will gladly forward a free copy of this guide to you electronically.